labdmitriy/labdmitriy.github.io/_posts/2022-05-21-distributions-vs-packages.md

 - Sometimes the dist name I want is already taken on PyPI.
 - Django projects have a differently styled project name.

+> About the dashes... it's just styling at this point. https://pypi.org/project/lazy-object-proxy/ is the same as https://pypi.org/project/lazy_object_proxy/

 **Hypermodern Python**
 Author of the `Hypermoder Python` template, [Claudio Jolowicz](https://cjolowicz.github.io/), really surprised me with his comprehensive [answer](https://github.com/cjolowicz/cookiecutter-hypermodern-python/discussions/1200) which includes both technical and historical notes.